How to prep your prayer journal

 We added this section to give you fresh motivation for your prayer life each month.
 What is one way you can challenge yourself in your prayer life for the next 30 days?

-Some examples are
+Some examples are:

-• Set my journal open each evening so its ready in the AM.
+• Set my journal open each evening so it’s ready in the AM.

-• Write out my prayer 1x a week.
+• Write out my prayers 1x/week.

 • Memorize 1 Thessalonians 5:17-18.